Serpentine BeltJan 17th, 2017

-Your serpentine belt is powered by the engine as it turns.
-Your alternator, air conditioning compressor and power steering pump depend on your serpentine belt to run.
-On some vehicles it also runs the water pump, radiator fan and power brakes.
+You know that long belt that snakes around the front of your engine?
+It's called the serpentine belt.
+The serpentine belt is driven by the engine as it turns.
+It powers your alternator, air conditioning compressor and power steering pump.
+On some vehicles, it also runs the water pump, radiator fan and power brakes.
+Sounds like a lot of stuff, doesn't it?

-There's a tensioner pulley on your engine that puts pressure on the belt to keep it at the right tension.
-Since the spring on the tensioner wears out like any other part, Yeck's Tire & Auto recommends replacing the tensioner pulley when you switch out the serpentine belt.
+Now you can imagine it's important for the belt to be tight, so there's a tensioner pulley on your engine that puts pressure on the belt to keep it at the right tension.
+The spring on the tensioner wears out over time, so we recommend replacing the tensioner pulley at the same time as the serpentine belt.

 At Yeck's Tire & Auto we install quality NAPA replacement parts.